dashboardq/metricriv/README.md

 * Git

 Not required:
 * There are no dependencies so composer is not needed for this install.
+(2023-12-02: This is no longer the case.
+If you need the Google Analytics service integration, you will need to use composer to install the dependencies: `composer install` - at this time, using composer is outside the scope of this documentation)

 ```
 # Get started (put it anywhere on your system, I'm putting it in the home directory)